habibcilmd-cardiologist/dr-cil/content/en/services/pulmonary-valve/index.md

 {{< /alert >}}

 Pulmonary valve disease is dysfunction of the valve between the right ventricle and pulmonary artery.
 It has two main forms: pulmonary stenosis and pulmonary regurgitation.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in diagnosing and treating pulmonary valve diseases.

 ## What is Pulmonary Valve Disease?